 → CH2=CCl2（vinylidene chloride）＋ NaCl（sodium chloride） or CaCl2（calcium chloride）

 For cling wrap for home use that is made from polyvinylidene chloride, softening and stabilizing agents are used as additives.
-Additives registered by the voluntary standards of the Japan Hygienic Association of Vinylidene Chloride and certified by the European Union (EU) or U.S. Food and Drug Administration (FDA) for food packaging plastics are used.
+Additives registered by the national positive list system and certified by the European Union (EU) or U.S. Food and Drug Administration (FDA) for food packaging plastics are used.

 If oily, deep-fried or other cooked food that is in direct contact with cling wrap is microwaved, the heatproof temperature limit of the film may be exceeded and the film may break.
 In such a case, place food in a deep, heatproof container and cover it with cling wrap so that it is not in direct contact with food.